Walk The Byways

 Getting Off on the Right Foot

 Like many activities, having the right pair of shoes is crucial when going for a walk.
 But the right walking shoes can also benefit you in your day-to-day life, not just when you want to wander off during a warm summer evening.
-While heels and fashion shoes look appealing on the mannequin, they are far from comfortable on your legs and your joints in the long run.
+While heels, boat shoes, and fashion shoes look appealing on the mannequin, they are far from comfortable on your legs and your joints in the long run.

 That’s why choosing a good, supportive pair of walking boots or shoes, both for your day-to-day life and when going on a walk, is important and can save you from a lot of pain.
 Having the wrong pair of shoes has been linked to back problems and joint problems, and can make it harder for you to explore as far as you want to because you’re fighting with blisters on a daily basis.

 You also want to make sure that your shoes can breathe, as a pair of smelly shoes can make any walk uncomfortable.
 A good pair of walking socks will help with this, as well as prevent blisters while on long walks.